Behavior Expectations Rubric

 We would always rather have the book than the money.
 Payment for lost books should not be sent until a bill is presented.

 Students are encouraged to practice typing at home.
-This will prepare them for the typing expectations at the middle school and high school as well as make it easier (and more fun) to work on multi-media projects at OHA.
+This will prepare them for the typing expectations at the middle school and high school as well as make it easier (and more fun) to work on technology projects at OHA.